 n8nio/n8n

-n8n also recommends PostgreSQL for persistence, which adds another layer of complexity.
-For newcomers, OpenClaw has a significantly lower barrier to entry.
+n8n also strongly recommends running PostgreSQL for real persistence, which adds another layer.
+For beginners, OpenClaw has a much lower barrier to entry.

 VPS resource requirements